awguzman/Sleeper-Dynasty-Assistant/README.md

 # Sleeper Dynasty Assistant

-An interactive web dashboard for your Sleeper-based dynasty and in-season fantasy football leagues.
+An interactive web dashboard for your Sleeper.com-based dynasty fantasy football leagues.
 This application fetches live data from [nflreadpy](https://github.com/nflverse/nflreadpy) and integrates it with your specific league's rosters via [Sleeper.com API](https://docs.sleeper.com/).